awsdocs/nice-dcv-admin-guide/doc_source/manage-stop.md

 ## Stopping the NICE DCV Server on Windows<a name="manage-stop-windows"></a>

-Use the following procedure to stop the NICE DCV server using the Microsoft Management Console\.
+Use the following procedure to stop the NICE DCV server using the Services snap\-in for the Microsoft Management Console\.

 **To stop the NICE DCV server on Windows**

-1. Open the Microsoft Management Console\.
+1. Open the Services snap\-in for the Microsoft Management Console\.

 1. In the right\-hand pane, open **DCV Server**\.